As You Like It (1991 film): Themes and Interpretations

-The film's low budget of £800,000, short shooting period of only five weeks, the independence of Sands Films studio, and its art-house distribution are not the only factors that make it an avant-garde film.
-Besides its small and collaborative production team and non-commercial aims, As You Like It is an experimental, unconventional and challenging work which deliberately uses relocations in time and place to create a unique reproduction of Shakespeare's original play.
-Like Edzard's version of Charles Dickens' Little Dorrit (1987 film), this project uses the city as a metaphor, explores the complexities of double perspectives and focuses on societies at work.
+The film had a low budget of £800,000, a short shooting period of five weeks, and was made at independent Sands Films studio, with art-house distribution.
+In addition to its small and collaborative production team and non-commercial aims, As You Like It is an experimental, unconventional and challenging work which deliberately uses relocations in time and place to create a unique reproduction of Shakespeare's original play.

+Like Edzard's version of Charles Dickens' Little Dorrit, this project uses the city as a metaphor, explores the complexities of double perspectives and focuses on societies at work.
 As the director explained though, the two films were also completely different.
 With Dickens "the truth of the character is in the nineteenth century, and the truth does not materialize until you start putting in all the detail", whereas, with Shakespeare, Edzard says "I don't believe that you can reach the sixteenth century in that sort of way.
 It's too remote: it would become an archaeological dig.
 The nineteenth century has a closeness to us in reproduction terms.
 The intention of the play is that it is a play and that it is meant to be rethought every time you do it.
 A film has to be as tightly rooted to its origins as is feasible, and it has to carry the message that the past has changed to us."